themue/site.themue.dev/content/post/2022-glenfiddich-15yo-unique-solera-reserve.md

 After this wave, a warm and intense finish can now be enjoyed.
 It lasts long without burning.

-The Glenfiddich 15yo is a pleasant and round Speyside, wonderfully intense in nose and mouth, beautifully warm on the finish.
+The **Glenfiddich 15 yo** is a pleasant and round Speyside, wonderfully intense in nose and mouth, beautifully warm on the finish.
 Just right for an autumn evening after a sunny day.
 I gave it **83/100** points.